Advertiser Disclosure

 “They are cheaper and better for you as the lycopene is more readily available,” said Green.

 Organic chef and certified nutrition and wellness counselor (CNWC) Melissa Eboli recommends any grocery shoppers on a tight budget forgo widely known brands.
-Instead, stick to generic store brand names.
+Instead, stick to generic store-brand names.

 Snacks

-While snacks may seem inexpensive, Eboli recommends limiting your purchases and sticking with basic and essential foods (i.e. necessities like milk, bread, eggs, meat, pasta and rice).
+While snacks may seem inexpensive, Eboli recommends limiting your purchases and sticking with basic and essential foods (i.e., necessities like milk, bread, eggs, meat, pasta and rice).

 If you have a bit of leftover cash at the end of your shopping trip, you might consider putting it toward a snack or two.
-Eboli recommends factoring this purchase in last as you continue looking for deals and bargains on all your favorite foods.
+Eboli recommends factoring this purchase in last as you continue looking for deals and bargains on your favorite foods.

 Convenience Foods